-For assessing longer-term evolving conditions, Water Supply Vulnerability Assessments will utilize the existing surface water model and the enhanced groundwater ECSM model to evaluate the effects of sea level rise and climate change on water supplies.
-The outputs of the model runs will identify potential impacts on water resources and areas the District needs to focus on identification of strategies and projects that can increase water supply resilience.
+For assessing longer-term evolving conditions, Water Supply Vulnerability Assessments will utilize the existing surface water model and the enhanced groundwater ECSM model.
+These models will be used to evaluate the effects of sea level rise and climate change on water supplies.
+The outputs of the model runs will identify potential impacts on water resources and areas the District needs to focus on.
+The identification of strategies and projects can increase water supply resilience.
 The Water Supply Vulnerability Assessment was initiated in 2023, with data preparation tasks, and has a two-year estimated duration to complete.
-The Water Supply Vulnerability Assessment will look beyond the traditional water supply planning efforts and 20-year planning horizon and incorporate additional climate scenarios and a longer planning horizon.
-This more detailed evaluation of the vulnerability of water supply sources can help inform the development of new projects that will enhance the South Florida region's water supply resiliency.
+The Water Supply Vulnerability Assessment will look beyond the traditional water supply planning efforts and 20-year planning horizon.
+It will also incorporate additional climate scenarios and a longer planning horizon.
+This more detailed evaluation of the vulnerability of water supply sources can help inform the development of new projects.
+These new projects will enhance South Florida's water supply resiliency.
 This is part of an overall effort to help the District understand and plan around the complexities that factor into the current and future resilience of water supplies.